-The paper outlines a final draft Clinical and Social Care Strategy for SHSC with a 5 year development plan based on key principles developed with service users and carers, staff and partners during the engagement process.
+The paper outlines a final version of the Clinical and Social Care Strategy for SHSC with a 5-year development plan based on key principles that were co-produced with service users and carers, staff and partners during the stakeholder engagement workshops.
 This includes care based on principles of Person-Centred, Trauma-Informed, Evidence-Led and Strengths-Based approaches.